sagan/simplegoproxy/README.md

 - `request_query` : (string) The original http request query string that Simplegoproxy server received.
 - `source_addr` : (string) The source addr of original http request that Simplegoproxy server received.
 E.g. `192.168.1.1:56789`.

-The `_sgp_encmode` (encryption mode, default to 0) is a bitwise flags integer that can control several encryption behaviors:
+The `_sgp_encmode` (encryption mode, default to 0) is a bitwise flags integer parameter that can control several encryption behaviors:

-- bit 0 (`1`): Make the response body be binary data instead of base64 string.
+- bit 0 (`& 1`): Make the response body be binary data instead of base64 string.
-- bit 1 (`2`) : Make only response body be encrypted: response header not protected.
+- bit 1 (`& 2`) : Make only response body be encrypted: response header not protected.
-- bit 2 (`4`) : Make the response body be encrypted data of the a JSON object which has the same structure as above `X-Encryption-Meta` header, plus some additional fields: `body`, `body_encoding`.
+- bit 2 (`& 4`) : Make the response body be encrypted data of the a JSON object which has the same structure as above `X-Encryption-Meta` header, plus some additional fields: `body`, `body_encoding`.
 The `body_encoding` indicates the encoding method of `body`, possibly values: empty string, `base64`.
-- bit 3 (`8`) : Used with bit 2 set.
+- bit 3 (`& 8`) : Used with bit 2 set.
 Force json "body" field to be original http rersonse string.
-- bit 4 (`16`) : Used with bit 2 set.
+- bit 4 (`& 16`) : Used with bit 2 set.
 Force json "body" field to be base64 string of original http rersonse.

 Additionally, if the request client sent has the `_sgp_salt` parameter, it will be used as the salt in PBKDF2 key derivation.